7 Tips to Avoid Pickpockets in Europe

 Click here for Money Belts on Amazon

-3. Be vigilant in Public Transportation & Crowded Places
+3. Be vigilant on Public Transportation & in Crowded Places

 Paris Metro

 Public transportation and crowded areas are hot spots for pickpockets.
 Being vigilant in these areas can help you avoid them.
-Keep your belongings close and secure and being mindful of those around you can help.
+Keeping your belongings close and secure and being mindful of those around you can help.
 I was warned about the Metro having pickpockets in Paris but honestly, I only once felt unsafe.
-When I did feel someone didn’t feel right to me on the train, I simply jumped off the train car and hopped on the one behind it.
+When I did feel something didn’t feel right to me on the train, I simply jumped off the train car at the next stop, and hopped on the one behind it.
 Don’t feel you have to stay on the train if you feel threatened.

 Also, crowded touristy areas like the Louvre or the Eiffel Tower can be a prime spot for pickpockets.
 Just be aware of your surroundings and hold on to your belongings.
 Honestly, I went to the Eiffel Tower alone at night and never felt unsafe!